Major wildfires burn in Greece, Spain's Canary Island of Tenerife

 Greece suffers destructive wildfires every summer, which officials say have been exacerbated by climate change.

-The deadliest Greek wildfire on record killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
+Greece's deadliest wildfire killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
 Since then, authorities have erred on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.

 In Spain’s Canary Islands, a wildfire that police say was started deliberately last Tuesday on Tenerife continued to burn out of control, although the worst seemed to have passed.
-More than 12,000 people have been evacuated from their homes and nearly 13,000 hectares (32,000 acres) of pine forest and scrubland have burned.
+More than 12,000 people have been evacuated from their homes and about 13,400 hectares (33,000 acres) of pine forest and scrubland have burned.

+Acting Prime Minister Pedro Sánchez said the fire area would be declared a catastrophe zone, entitling the island to funds to help with reforestation and compensation for people affected.

 The fire in the northeast of the island is not near any of the islands’ main tourist areas.
 The blaze has come close to some 10 municipalities, but there have been no injuries or burned homes so far.